ALH Announces Top 2024 Honors

 As the recipient of the 2024 Lifetime Achievement Award in Arts Leadership, Michelle Swain Barnes joins a prestigious group of individuals who have made lasting contributions to the arts landscape of Houston.
 Art League Houston is honored to celebrate Michelle's legacy and to recognize her as a true trailblazer in the field of arts leadership.

-Texas Artist of the Year Award
+Texas Artist of the Year

-In 1983, ALH established the Texas Artist of the Year award as a dynamic project documenting Contemporary Texas art history.
-The award recognizes artists who have demonstrated exceptional creativity and outstanding achievement and whose work has had a significant and positive impact on contemporary visual art in Texas.
+In 1983, ALH established the Texas Artist of the Year as a dynamic project documenting Contemporary Texas art history.
+This initiative recognizes artists who have demonstrated exceptional creativity and outstanding achievement and whose work has had a significant and positive impact on contemporary visual art in Texas.
 Those who have been recognized have already produced a significant body of work and stand apart as leading figures and visionary talents within the field of contemporary art in Texas.
 Artists are nominated by a panel of distinguished jurors from across Texas.
 Jurors determine the award winner and remain anonymous.
-Since the inauguration of this award program, forty outstanding artists have received the distinction of Texas Artist of the Year.
+Since the inauguration of this program, forty outstanding artists have received the distinction of Texas Artist of the Year.

-Lifetime Achievement Award in the Visual Arts
+Lifetime Achievement in the Visual Arts

-Lifetime Achievement Award in Arts Leadership
+Lifetime Achievement in Arts Leadership

 PAST award recipients

-LIFETIME ACHIEVEMENT IN THE VISUAL ARTS AWARD
+LIFETIME ACHIEVEMENT IN THE VISUAL ARTS

 Kathy Vargas, 2024